justinjm/gcp-bigquery-row-level-access/README.md

 ## Setup Google Cloud Function

 Now that our sample data is loaded in BigQuery, let's avigate to [Cloud Functions](https://console.cloud.google.com/functions) within the Google Cloud console and setup a Cloud function as follows.
-For this workflow, we will use 1st Gen Cloud functions.
+For this workflow, we will use 2nd  Gen Cloud functions.
 Click the button below to be shown the way:

 <walkthrough-menu-navigation sectionId="FUNCTIONS_SECTION">Cloud Functions</walkthrough-menu-navigation>

 ### use gcloud

-Alternatively, run the following gcloud command:
+Alternatively, run the following gcloud commands:

+Create function

 ```sh
 gcloud functions deploy bq-table-row-access-policies \